 Kiholo Bay

 Kiholo Bay is one of the best places to see sea turtles on the Big Island.
-Located about 30 minutes north of Kona, it’s not as easy to access as some of the other locations it is is worth it.
+Located about 30 minutes north of Kona, it’s not as easy to access as some other locations, but it is worth it.

 Kahalu’u Beach Park